Check this out:

 SPRING CHINOOK: The spring Chinook season on the Nestucca River is open from April 1-July 31.
 The spring Chinook runs in is expected to be similar to last year.
 Only adipose fin-clipped spring Chinook may be kept in the bays and rivers.

 FALL CHINOOK AND COHO: Fall Chinook begin returning to the system in August, with fishing generally improving after Labor Day.
 Trolling herring near the mouth is popular, as is bobber and bait in tidewater areas.
 Further upstream, bobber and bait or backtrolling plugs can produce fish.
 Limited wild coho fisheries have been authorized in recent years.
-Check for regulation updates in June for any changes to fall salmon fisheries.
+Check for regulation updates this summer for any changes to fall salmon fisheries.

 WINTER STEELHEAD: Early-returning hatchery winter steelhead (40,000 smolts marked with an adipose and left maxillary fin clip) are available from late November through January, with a peak in late December/early January.
 Wild broodstock hatchery steelhead (70,000 smolts; adipose only clipped) are available in the Nestucca through the spring.
 Past creel surveys show most fish are caught January to early April.